bblsilver/convert.xyz/README.md

 # Converty.xyz

 - Converty.xyz is a completely client-sided image converter, allowing users to quickly convert images into various popular image formats instantly for download.
+Currently converty.xyz is compatible with the following file formats: JPG, PNG, WebP, GIF, and BMP.
+More formats will added in the future.

 ## Features
 * **100% Secure & Private:** Image converting is execlusively directed inside your browser, thus never touching a server.